 Kelso Housing Authority serves Kelso.

-As of the most recent VMS report, Kelso Housing Authority manages 271 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Kelso Housing Authority manages 291 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 19% having issued approximately 12 vouchers in the past year.
 The average voucher holder has received housing benefits for 7 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 39 months on the waiting list1.